 Adhesion of your print bed

 Finally, a good adhesive applied to your print bed is important during 3D-Printing.
-The easiest method for this is applying Kapton spray.
+The easiest method for this is applying our Kapton spray (see the products below).
 When this spray is heated up with the heated bed, the Kapton material will become sticky and will adhere to the 3D-Print, holding it in place during 3D-Printing.

 Make sure to let your 3D-Print and the heated bed, cool down before removing the product.
 The adhesive loses its effect when it cools down to room temperature so trying to remove it prematurely can cause damage to your 3D-Print.
 There have been incidents where glass printing beds actually shattered by premature removal of a 3D-Print which was still in the process of cooling down.

 If you have any questions about warping or the prevention of it but could not find your answer on this page, feel free to contact our customer support service for more information and answers.